amplication/docs/docs/tutorials/react-todos/step-002.md

 This takes a few minutes, but once complete you can see the backend by clicking the `Open Sandbox environment`, but we will not be using the sandbox for the Todo app.

 Amplication by default creates a secure environment where all requests need to be authenticated.
 For this use case, we will want to ease some of those protections.
-Thanks to Amplications extensibility, we can build on top of everything that was generated for us.
+Thanks to Amplication's extensibility, we can build on top of everything that was generated for us.

 We'll start by downloading the backend.